0Sujal/Create-Mint-and-Transfer-Token-over-Local-Hardhat-/README.md

 Under the "Compiler Configuration" section, select the appropriate compiler version matching the one used in the MyToken contract.

-Click the "Compile MyToken.sol" button to compile the contract.
+Click the "Compile SujalToken.sol" button to compile the contract.

 After successful compilation, switch to the "Deploy & Run Transactions" tab.